keim-hs-esslingen/efs-mobility-commons/README.md

-# mobility-commons
+# Mobility Commons

-A collection of classes that are common to some projects in EFS.
+The repo for all classes that are common to some components in the system.